-In March 2002 a proposal, born from a collaboration among ENEA, INFN, CNR, Università di Roma "Tor Vergata", and INFM was strategically oriented to explore both the feasibility of a ultra-brilliant photo-injector and to perform a SASE-FEL experiments based on the SPARC Test Facility.
-In 2004 the scientific program was enriched with a seeding and velocity bunching experiments, and new diagnostics devices, by means of EUROFEL, Design Study Project funded by 7th Framework Programme of EC.
-The SPARC Test Facility is now at the end of its installation; a robust beam physics experiments program has demonstrated the achievement of the nominal parameter of the electron photo injector of the nominal parameter of the electron photo-injector downstream the gun [2].
-The experimental program will resolved X-ray diffraction with pump and probe experiments, nanolithography processes, biological proteins, nano-particles and clusters, coherent diffraction and holographic X-ray techniques, nano-imaging.
-The initiative, which got the first fundings from the Ministry of Research MIUR and from the Regione Lazio, foresees a construction of a user facility inside the Tor Vergata campus by a collaboration among CNR, ENEA, INFN and the Università di Tor Vergata itself.
+In March 2002 a proposal, born from a collaboration among ENEA, INFN, CNR, Università di Roma "Tor Vergata", and INFM was strategically oriented to explore both the feasibility of a ultra-brilliant photo-injector and to perform SASE-FEL experiments based on the SPARC In 2004 the scientific program was Test Facility. enriched with a seeding and velocity bunching experiments, and new diagnostics devices, by means of the EUROFEL Project, Design Study Project funded by the 7th Framework Programme of EC.
+The SPARC Test Facility is now at the end of its installation; a robust beam physics experiments program has demonstrated the achievement of the nominal parameter of the electron photo-injector downstream the gun [2].
+The experimental program will continue in the next months with the full characterization of the electron beam at 150 MeV which includes slice emittance and velocity bunching measurements [3].
+The SPARX (Sorgente Pulsata Autoamplificata di Radiazione X) FEL Facility is devoted to the realization of a SASE radiation source operating with Seeding and Harmonic Generation schemes.
+It will cover the spectral bandwidth from 0.6 nm to 40 nm, with a temporal resolution in the range 1 fs -100 fs.
+The parameters have been chosen in order to make this source complementary to the Fermi-FEL Facility in construction at Elettra Trieste and to the European X-FEL in Hamburg, and the facility will offer a powerful tool unique in its characteristics and helpful for a number of applications in basic science and technology: time resolved X-ray diffraction with pump and probe experiments, nanolithography processes, biological proteins, nano-particles and clusters, coherent diffraction and holographic X-ray techniques, nano-imaging.
+The initiative, which got its first fundings from the Ministry of Research MIUR and from the Regione Lazio, foresees a construction of a user facility inside the Tor Vergata campus by collaboration among CNR, ENEA, INFN and the "Università di Tor Vergata" itself.
 The above institutions will collaborate through the SPARX-FEL Consortium which will construct and operate the facility.
-SPARX-FEL is also participating at the preparatory phase of the IRUVX-FEL Consortium, which gathers, the major national FEL facilities in Europe.
+SPARX-FEL is also participating at the preparatory phase of the IRUVX-FEL Consortium, part of the ESFRI financed projects, which gathers the major national FEL facilities in Europe.
+Currently, the SPARX-FEL project team is finalizing the Technical Design Report and the construction is estimated to be started in 2009.

-SPARX LAYOUT
+SPARX-FEL LAYOUT

-The SPARX accelerator is meant to be realized in two phases providing a radiation wavelength in the following ranges: $\lambda_r \approx 40$ nm-10 nm, $\lambda_r \approx 15$ -nm-3 nm, $\lambda_r \approx 4$ nm-1.2nm, $\lambda_r \approx 1.2$ nm-0.6nm, at different electron beam energies around 0.8 GeV, 1.2 GeV, 1.5 GeV, and 2.4 GeV.
-To reach SASE saturation in reasonable length undulators continue in the next months with the full characterization of the electron beam at 150 MeV which includes slice emittance and velocity bunching measurements [3].
-The SPARX (Sorgente Pulsata Autoamplificata di Radiazione X) FEL is devoted to the realization of SASE radiation source operating with Seeding and Harmonic Generation schemes.
-It will cover the spectral bandwidth from 0.6 nm to 40 nm, with a temporal resolution in the range 1 fs -100 fs.
-The source is complementary to the Fermi-FEL Facility in costruction at Elettra Trieste and to the European X-FEL in Hamburg, and will offer a powerful tool unique in its characteristics and helpful for a number of applications in basic science and technology: time a peak current $I{pk} \approx 1 \div 2.5$ kA is needed at the two energies.
+The SPARX-FEL accelerator is meant to be realized in two phases providing a radiation wavelength in the following ranges: $\lambda_r \approx 40 \text{nm} - 10 \text{ nm}$ , $\lambda_r \approx 15 \text{-nm} - 3 \text{ nm}$ , $\lambda_r \approx 4 \text{nm} - 1.2 \text{nm}$ , $\lambda_r \approx 1.2 \text{nm} - 0.6 \text{nm}$ , at different electron beam energies, namely $\sim 0.96 \text{ GeV}$ , 1.2 GeV, 1.5 GeV, and 2.4 GeV.

+To reach SASE saturation in reasonable length within undulators a peak current of respectively $I{pk}\approx 1~(2.5)~kA$ is needed at the two energies 1.5 (2.4) GeV.
 The required final beam energy spread is 0.1% in both cases and the nominal machine is designed to operate at a repetition rate of 100 Hz.
-The main parameter list are reported in Table 1 where the nominal beam energy, rms bunch length σ_z and rms energy spread σ_δ are indicated.
+The main parameter list is reported in Table 1 where the nominal beam energy, rms bunch length $\sigma_z$ and rms energy spread $\sigma\delta$ are indicated, the radiations wavelength of the different phases are indicated in Table 2.

+Figure 1: SPARX-FEL Layout

+\luigi.palumbo@uniroma1.it